rails/webpacker/6_0_upgrade.md

 # To webpacker v6 from v5

 This guide aims to help you migrating to webpacker 6.
+If you are using vanilla webpacker install then hopefully, the upgrade should be really straightforward.

 ## Preparation